Remote vs. In-Person Depositions

 There are benefits to each approach so here is a quick guide to evaluating specific needs of your case and witness to determine if a deposition should be taken in person or remotely.

-Top 3 Advantages To Remote Depositions |
+Top 3 Advantages to Remote Depositions |

-Top 3 Advantages To In-Person Depositions |
+Top 3 Advantages to In-Person Depositions |

 Save time and money | Critical witness/bet the company case |